nkissel/nkissel.github.io/index.md

 * **April 2018**: Presented "The Role of HbA1c in Hospital Readmission of Diabetic Patients" at the ACC Meeting of the Minds Conference at Boston College.
 * **October 2017**: Research with Lucas featured in the Pitt Pride [newsletter](https://www.asundergrad.pitt.edu/mentoring-future-gatekeepers-science).

+# Conference Publications

+* Kim Beals, Karen A. Keenan, Nicholas J. Kissel, Lucas Mentch, Wuxin Yang*, Bradley C. Nindl, and Qi Mi.
+“Prediction of Lower Extremity Musculoskeletal Injuries for Naval Special Warfare Operators: A Machine Learning Approach.”
+Medicine and Science in Sports and Exercise, Volume 50:5 Supplement.
+Presented at: World Congress on Exercise is Medicine and World Congress on the Basic Science of Muscle Hypertrophy and Atrophy of the American College of Sports Medicine.
+Minneapolis, MN, June 1, 2018.

+* Nicholas J. Kissel and Lucas Mentch.
+“The Role of HbA1c in Hospital Readmission of Diabetic Patients.”
+Presented at the ACC Meeting of the Minds Conference.
+Boston College University, Chestnut Hill, MA, April 6-8, 2018.

+# Talks & Presentations

+* Joint Statistical Meetings, Invited Session (July 2019)